WillerSt/magnetix_toolbox/README.md

 2. create input xml for example

         cd TEAM_Problem_32
-        python3 TeamProblem32_setup.py
+        python TeamProblem32_setup.py
         cd ..

 3. run example (if possible in parallel)

        mpirun -np 4 ./magnetostatic_2D_exec --scen TEAM_Problem_32/TeamProblem32_case3.xml

-All results are found in the *TEAM_Problem_32/results/* directory.
+4. All results are found in the *TEAM_Problem_32/results/* directory.
 The fields can be viewed e.g. with Paraview.
-An automated evaluation of the results is currently being worked on.
+    Evaluate flux density at the query points using python

 # Third party contributions
 ## tinyXML2